mel-miller/a11y-navbar/README.md

 ### Polyfills

 If you're having difficulty supporting an older browser, you can try attaching the [@babel/polyfill](https://babeljs.io/docs/en/babel-polyfill) script polyfill.min.js in the dist folder.
-(For convenience, a copy of node_modules/@babel/polyfill/dist/polyfill.min.js gets move into dist during `npm run build`.)
+(For convenience, a copy of node_modules/@babel/polyfill/dist/polyfill.min.js gets moved into dist during `npm run build`.)

 ### Options